 Python is derived from many other languages, including ABC, Modula-3, C, C++, Algol-68, SmallTalk, and Unix shell and other scripting languages.

-Easy-to-learn: Python has relatively few keywords, simple structure, and a clearly defined syntax.
-This allows the student to pick up the language in a relatively short period of time.
+Easy-to-learn − Python has few keywords, simple structure, and a clearly defined syntax.
+This allows the student to pick up the language quickly.

-Easy-to-read: Python code is much more clearly defined and visible to the eyes.
+Easy-to-read − Python code is more clearly defined and visible to the eyes.

-Easy-to-maintain: Python's success is that its source code is fairly easy-to-maintain.
+Easy-to-maintain − Python's source code is fairly easy-to-maintain.

-A broad standard library: One of Python's greatest strengths is the bulk of the library is very portable and cross-platform compatible on UNIX, Windows, and Macintosh.
+A broad standard library − Python's bulk of the library is very portable and cross-platform compatible on UNIX, Windows, and Macintosh.

-Interactive Mode: Support for an interactive mode in which you can enter results from a terminal right to the language, allowing interactive testing and debugging of snippets of code.
+Interactive Mode − Python has support for an interactive mode which allows interactive testing and debugging of snippets of code.